All About the MS Therapy Centre

 Our integrated approach, with core therapies and complementary therapies being provided under one roof, allows people to dip in and out of each therapy as required.

-Providing services for little cost enables people to have regular therapy, who may not receive it otherwise, maybe due to lack of provision or lack of accessible facilities.
+Providing services for no direct cost enables people to have regular therapy, who may not receive it otherwise, maybe due to lack of provision or lack of accessible facilities.

 Award Winning Team

-Over the past few years we have been proud to receive several awards including a nomination for our Physiotherapy and Gym team for MS Society Professional of the Year 2017
+Over the past few years we have been proud to receive several awards.

 We are very proud and grateful to our Patrons for their time and the much-needed support they provide.